nikomatsakis/dyner/book/src/FAQ.md

 Yes!
 Here are some things we would like to support but haven't gotten around to yet:

 * Supports for arbitrary smart pointers.
 In particular, it'd be great if you could use `from_ref` with anything `impl Deref<Target: Trait>`, or at least any `impl Deref` that is pointer sized.
 Not clear how to best express or manage invoking the destructor.
+* No-std compatibility!
+That... could be hard.
+It's not clear what's the best way to return a future if boxing is not available.